AITGmbH/AIT.VotingExtension/README.md

 ```

 Install the debug version of the extension to your personal Azure DevOps account and start debugging.

+For information on how to create a publisher and to acquire a personal access token please refer to [Microsoft Docs: Publish from the command line](https://docs.microsoft.com/en-us/azure/devops/extend/publish/command-line?view=vsts).

 ## Additional links
 - [Visual Studio Marketplace: AIT Voting Extension](https://marketplace.visualstudio.com/items?itemName=AITGmbH.asap-voting-aitgmb-de-production)